 Qualification and Certification

 When you’re so caught up in the excitement of stating a new business, it’s so easy to forget that you need to get the business licensed and certified and get the necessary permits.
 No business owner likes getting licenses and permits – but it’s something that simply has to be done.
-Not getting a license or a permit is one of the biggest mistakes you can make as an entrepreneur.
+Not getting a license, a certification or a permit is one of the biggest mistakes you can make as an entrepreneur.

 The fact is every business needs a license to operate legally and freely.
 The regulations vary from one business to another – any failure to comply with them can have consequences that you have not prepared for.
 The good thing is, it’s easy to get a business license, particularly if you are based in North America or Western Europe.
 It’s inexpensive, and doesn’t really take up too much of your time.